 All students must provide proof of immunization or submit appropriate documentation exempting them from such immunizations in order to enroll or remain enrolled.
 Students may be exempted from the immunization requirement when the immunization of the student is contraindicated for medical reasons; laboratory confirmation of adequate immunity exists; or due to the conscientiously held beliefs of the parents/guardians or student.
 The school district will maintain a file containing the immunization records for each student in attendance at the school district for at least five years after the student reaches the age of 18.
-For a copy of the immunization schedule or to obtain an exemption form or information, contact the school health office.
+For a copy of the immunization schedule or to obtain an exemption form or information, contact the linsert here the position title of the contact person and the location of the policy!